gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/configuration.md

 ## Adding and Removing Graphs

 A federated stores main purpose is to hold a library of 'sub' graphs.
-These graphs are stored in the Gaffer cache so can be shared between multiple federated stores (you can read more about the cache [here](./additional-info.md#cache-considerations)).
+These graphs are stored in the Gaffer [cache](./additional-info.md#cache-considerations) so can be shared between multiple federated stores.

 You can think of a graph that has been added to a federated store as essentially a pointer to the real graph.
 This generally means all the information required to create the graph in the first place (e.g. schema, store properties etc.) are required to add the graph to a federated store.
-Because of this, a common design pattern you may wish to adopt is to have one running Accumulo cluster to which, you can add multiple Gaffer graphs through the federated store.
+Because of this, a common design pattern you may wish to adopt is to have one running Accumulo cluster to which you can add multiple Gaffer graphs through the federated store.
 This means you do not need to setup multiple Gaffer instances and can query all of the graphs through the federated store.